Welcome to our wine list, which we hope is the finest and most wide-ranging in Orkney.

-Argentina’s ‘national grape’ brings its signature dark purple colour and plummy aromas to this outstanding food wine.
+Argentina’s ‘national grape’ brings its signature dark purple colour and brambly aromas to this outstanding food wine.
 Lots of character and good length make it a natural to pair with a good steak.
 An established favourite.
 We’ll be moving to a new vintage soon.

-New to our list for 2016, though we have featured Mitolo’s wines at several Lux dinners.
+We have featured Mitolo’s wines at several Lux dinners.
 Their Cabernet Sauvignon is made using partially dried grapes, resulting in a classic Southern Australian red: deep in colour, powerfully scented, a bit of a blockbuster in fact.
-But with the right food its balance shines through; try with steak, chops and even cheese!
+But with the right food its balance shines through; try with steak, slow-cooked meat and even cheese.

 LYNNFIELD CELLAR SELECTION

 We are proud to offer a special selection of premium quality wines, from some of the world’s most quality-focussed winemakers.
 As elsewhere in our list, we have selected here on the basis of interest and appropriateness for our menu, rather than just ‘bagging’ famous names.
 We would be very happy to decant any of these wines for you, which may be beneficial for some of the bigger reds in particular: please just ask us when you order.